Postgraduate Course: Quantitative Methods and Tools (MBA) (CMSE11243)

 ||Availability||Not available to visiting students

 The course is designed to help underpin the quantitative approaches used in the core MBA courses but also to provide a basis for the later use of quantitative techniques in the elective options, consultancy and capstone projects.
-The course incorporates an initial diagnostic test to assess participants' entry skills and a summative test to assess levels of achievement.
+The course incorporates an initial diagnostic test to assess participants' entry skills, a mid-term test to assess progress and a summative test to assess levels of achievement.

 Student Learning Experience

-The teaching and learning approach will include independent reading and self-study and online course material to reinforce key techniques.
+The teaching and learning approach will include independent reading, self-study, online lectures/tutorials and a series of lectures and workshops to reinforce key techniques.

 Entry Requirements (not applicable to Visiting Students)